-Arts Projects – Community Cultural Development – SA, NSW
+Arts Projects – Community Cultural Development

 Suzannah’s journey as a community arts worker began at a grassroots level in outback South Australia during her early twenties.
 Over a decade, she contributed to numerous projects, including six years as a Regional Arts Development Officer for Country Arts SA and four years as Artistic Director for d’faces of youth arts in Whyalla.
-These roles solidified her understanding of community cultural development (CCD) and laid the foundation for her work in community arts development.
+These roles solidified her understanding of community cultural development (CCD) and laid the foundation for her work in community arts and project management.
 During this time she was a group recipient of a Minsterial Award (SA Great) for Tourism (Fishy Fringe Festival) and a Ministerial Award (SA Great) for D’faces of Youth Arts.

 After taking time off to stay home with her children, Suzannah’s interest in community arts never wavered, and she has returned to working on projects in regional NSW, both with Arts Upper Hunter, and as a freelance community arts worker.